 Energy storage systems are always tailor-made for a specific customer and have as such no alternative use.
 For these contracts, the Company always has an enforceable right to payment.
-Consequently, revenue and costs are recognised over time - i.e. before delivered to the customers' premises - in the income statement using the cost-to-cost method.
+Consequently, revenue is recognised over time - i.e. before delivered to the customers' premises - in the income statement using the cost-to-cost method.